Robert Zemeckis: 1978–1984: Early comedy films

+1985–1999: Breakthrough and acclaim

-After Romancing, Zemeckis had the clout to direct his time-traveling screenplay.
+After Romancing the Stone, Zemeckis had the clout to direct his time-traveling screenplay.
 Starring Michael J. Fox, Lea Thompson, Crispin Glover, and Christopher Lloyd, the 1985 film was wildly successful upon its release and was followed by two sequels, released as Back to the Future Part II in 1989 and Back to the Future Part III in 1990.
-Before the Back to the Future sequels were released, Zemeckis collaborated with Disney and directed another film, the madcap 1940s-set mystery Who Framed Roger Rabbit, which combined traditional animation and live-action; its $70 million budget made it one of the most expensive films made up to that point.
+Before the Back to the Future sequels were released, Zemeckis collaborated with Disney and directed another film, the madcap 1940s-set mystery Who Framed Roger Rabbit, which combined live-action and traditional animation; its $70 million budget made it one of the most expensive films made up to that point.
 The film was both a financial and critical success and won three Academy Awards.
 In 1990, Zemeckis commented, when asked if he would want to make non-comedies, "I would like to be able to do everything.
 Just now, though, I'm too restless to do anything that's not really zany."

-In 1992, Zemeckis directed the black comedy Death Becomes Her, starring Meryl Streep, Goldie Hawn and Bruce Willis.
+In 1992, Zemeckis directed the black comedy Death Becomes Her, starring Meryl Streep, Goldie Hawn, and Bruce Willis.
 Although his next film would have some comedic elements, it was Zemeckis's first with dramatic elements and was also his biggest commercial success to date, Forrest Gump.
 Starring Tom Hanks in the title role, Forrest Gump tells the story of a man with a low I.Q., who unwittingly participates in some of the major events of the twentieth century, falls in love, and interacts with several major historical figures in the process.
-The film grossed $677 million worldwide and became the top-grossing US film of 1994; it won six Academy Awards, including Best Picture, Best Actor (for Hanks) and Best Director (for Zemeckis).
-From this point, Hanks would continue acting for Zemeckis in subsequent films and they became considered frequent collaborators.
+The film grossed $677 million worldwide and became the top-grossing American film of 1994; it won six Academy Awards, including Best Picture, Best Actor for Hanks, and Best Director for Zemeckis.
+From this point, Hanks and Zemeckis became frequent collaborators.
 In 1997, Zemeckis directed Contact, a long-gestating project based on Carl Sagan's 1985 novel of the same name.
-The film centers on Eleanor Arroway, a scientist played by Jodie Foster, who believes she has made contact with extraterrestrial beings.
+The film centers on Eleanor Arroway (Jodie Foster), who believes she has made contact with extraterrestrials.
 In the early 1990s, he founded South Side Amusement Company, which later became ImageMovers.

-During this same time period, Zemeckis was an executive producer of HBO's "Tales from the Crypt" (1989–1996) and directed three episodes of the series.